-I think the housing price is too high, and the barrier-free public transportation facilities are still not very reasonable.
-Moreover, the public’s awareness is almost zero.
-The subway’s staff has asked me: “Are you alone, Sir?
+There are not enough barrier-free public transportation facilities.
+Moreover, there is not enough public awareness.
+For example, someone working in the subway asked me: “Are you alone, sir?
 Are you going to squeeze into the subway at rush hour?”
-I said: “I am going to work.”
+I replied: “I am going to work.”
 He asked: “Do you still need to go to work when you are in a wheelchair?”
 I think this ignorance is universal.

-Also about accessible elevators: many healthy people, who don’t carry big luggage, still behave disorderly.
-For instance, they skip the queue for the elevator.
-Sometimes I am in the front but then because they can move quickly they skip the queue and get in front of me.
-I think this is very bad behavior.
+Sometimes able-bodied people without big luggage skip the queue when taking accessible elevators.
+When I am in the front they can move quickly and get in front of me.
+I think this is very bad.
 Even if there are people in front of me and they are young and healthy, I will choose to line up, because I think that all accessibility facilities are not only for disabled: it is a universal design.
-A lot of accessibility elevators are dedicated elevators, but in fact this is problematic.
+A lot of accessibility elevators are dedicated elevators, but in fact, this is problematic.
 No one is overseeing regulation.
-But when pregnant women, the elderly, or people in wheelchairs come along, you can give them priority.
+But when pregnant women, the elderly, or people in wheelchairs come along, you can give them priority to use it.
 You can also use accessibility elevators, but you have to queue up.

-I have been to Shanghai, Shenzhen and Beijing several times.
+I have been to Shanghai, Shenzhen, and Beijing several times.
 Shenzhen, Ningbo, and Xiamen give me a slightly better impression.
-The people there are more orderly.
-It is relatively speaking, not absolute, but relatively more orderly or more conscious.
+The people there are more orderly in comparison.
+They seem more aware.
 Shenzhen is okay, but I found Guangzhou and Beijing very chaotic.
-In some foreign countries you can’t occupy the facilities for disabled people if you’re not disabled, even if there is no disabled person using it.
+In some foreign countries, you are not allowed to occupy the facilities for disabled people if you’re not disabled, even if there is no disabled person using it.
 For instance, in a foreign stadium, if a “for wheelchair” seat is empty and a photographer goes there for taking a picture, it will be despised and even punished.
 This kind of consciousness needs to be cultivated.
-Therefore, I believe that the backwardness in China is not only the lack of facilities, but the lack of consciousness.
+Therefore, I believe that the backwardness in China is not only the lack of facilities but the lack of consciousness.

-This will not be an overnight change, “it takes three generations to cultivate a nobleman”.
-However, I found that nowadays some young people see more things; they accept more diverse cultures, or they travel a lot, so they are more open-minded than before.
-So I believe that society will become better and better, but the process will be very long.
-There is also a need for public education in the society, because frankly, most schools education are spoon-feeding.
+This will not be an overnight change, as the Chinese saying goes, “it takes three generations to cultivate a nobleman.”
+However, I found that nowadays young people are more aware; they accept more diverse cultures, or they travel a lot, so they are more open-minded than before.
+I believe that society will become increasingly better, but the process will be very long.
+There is also a need for public education because frankly, most education is just spoon-feeding.
 Of course, some knowledge is certainly useful, but humanities education has been neglected.
-For example, many schools lack of fire prevention, earthquake prevention and sex education courses.
-Understanding of people with special needs is also lacking.
-I have found that these drawbacks do exist since my childhood.
-So this is not just about accessibility, it is a systematic social issue.
+For example, many schools lack fire prevention, earthquake prevention, and sex education courses.
+Understanding of people with disabilities is also lacking.
+These shortcomings exist since my childhood, so this is not just about accessibility, it is a systematic social issue.

 I came into contact with many autistic children, and in their schools all children are autistic.
-But in order to truly integrate those children, they need a normal primary school with a special class for children who have some communication difficulties or problems with receiving information.
+But in order to truly integrate those children, they need to attend a regular primary school with a special class for children who have some communication difficulties or problems with receiving information.
 The kids couldn’t keep up in a regular class, but if a school has such a class with all special children, then ordinary children have contact with special children throughout their school life.
 They would be aware from an early age, and there will be no discrimination or exclusion of these special children when they grow up.
-To create awareness, I think that such a course is needed.
-It’s not only important to get good grades in Math, English and Chinese tests.
+To create awareness, I think that this is needed.
+It’s not only important to get good grades in Math, English, and Chinese tests.

 Some of the disabled people I have contacted are not willing to go out.
 Some say they don’t want to go to a mall because they don’t have the facilities for accessibility.
 On the other hand, the mall owners see only very few people who have problems entering their mall, so they don’t want to fix it.
 This is a vicious circle, both sides can‘t see each other and they are reluctant to think and communicate with each other.
 In fact, if we understand that there are many people who would benefit from more accessibility, such groups will come over to the mall and consume.
 A shopping mall may have four or five entrances, not every entrance has to be barrier-free, if there’s just one it’s fine.

 The second point is to work hard.
 There is no shortcut, everyone is the same.
 A non-disabled person also needs to work hard.
 No one can get opportunities and high salaries without any effort.
 You can’t be helped because your body is missing some features or because you’re defined as a vulnerable group.
 Opportunities are reserved for those who are prepared.
 We don’t work hard because we have hope, but we have hope because we work hard.
 But the process of hard work is very long and painful, so we have to be able to help ourselves and not rely on outside help.
-The outside can only play a guiding and inspiring role, so what is really going to make a change is your choice.
+The outside can only play a guiding and inspiring role, so your own choices will really make the change.